Dr Drielsma, Specialist Plastic Surgeon, has experience in breast lift (mastopexy).

 Breast Lift FAQ

 What Should I Do Before Surgery?

-You should stop smoking at least 4 weeks prior to your surgical procedure, as well as stopping the use of aspirin and other NSAIDs (non-steroidal anti-inflammatory drugs) one week before surgery as these drugs can cause blood thinning complications.
+It is advisable to stop smoking at least 2 weeks prior to your surgical procedure, as well as stopping the use of aspirin and other NSAIDs (non-steroidal anti-inflammatory drugs) one week before surgery as these drugs can cause blood thinning complications.

 What Happens During Recovery?

 How Long Does a Breast Lift (Mastopexy) Last?

 Can I Breast feed After a Breast Lift (Mastopexy)?